Railways Approach Govt Departments To Pay Outstanding Dues - UrduPoint

 Railways Approach Govt Departments To Pay Outstanding Dues

-"Minister for Railways Khawaja Saad Rafique has asked the official concerned to approach the federal and provincial departments for recovering the outstanding amount as soon as possible," an official in the Ministry told APP.
+"Minister for Railways Khawaja Saad Rafique has asked the official concerned to approach the federal and provincial departments for recovering the outstanding amount as soon as possible," an official in the Ministry told APP here Sunday.

-About the amount payable against the different departments, the official said that over Rs 8375million (over 8 billion) are payable by different departments on account of using its land and various services.
+About the amount payable against the different departments, the official said that an amount of over Rs 8375 million (over 8 billion) was payable by different departments on account of using its land and various services.

 "There are a total of 1,565 unmanned level crossings over the entire railway network and as per railway policy in vogue, the up-gradation of any unmanned or manned level crossing is the responsibility of road owning authority," he added.